 In the meantime, you get my steps on the way to learning*.
 I’ve pasted above the latest book cover I created on Canva.
 And you can read the book here.

 Art.
 Never give up on it.
+If you want to explore Canva for yourself, the website is here.

 *Not sure the transparency thing works here.